1. Place the frog in the dissecting pan ventral side up.

 7. Stomach--Curving from underneath the liver is the stomach.
 The stomach is the first major site of chemical digestion.
 Frogs swallow their meals whole.
 Follow the stomach to where it turns into the small intestine.
 The pyloric sphincter valve regulates the exit of digested food from the stomach to the small intestine.

 8. Small Intestine--Leading from the stomach.
 The first straight portion of the small intestine is called the duodenum, the curled portion is the ileum.
 The ileum is held together by a membrane called the mesentery.
 Note the blood vessels running through the mesentery, they will carry absorbed nutrients away from the intestine.
 Absorption of digested nutrients occurs in the small intestine.

 9. Large Intestine--As you follow the small intestine down, it will widen into the large intestine.
-The large intestine is also known as the cloaca in the frog.
-The cloaca is the last stop before wastes, sperm, or urine exit the frog's body.
+The large intestine leads to the cloaca, which is the last stop before solid wastes, sperm, eggs, and urine exit the frog's body.
 (The word "cloaca" means sewer)